aerial view of campanile

 Added Value Opportunities

-Students have the opportunity to be highly-involved in research at the KU School of Social Welfare.
+Students have the opportunity to get involved with research projects at the School of Social Welfare.

-Find out how you can get involved on the Research Office students in research webpage
+Find out how you can get involved on the Students in Research webpage.

 Study Abroad

-The School offers two faculty-led study abroad locations focusing on global social work.
+The School offers faculty-led study abroad programs focusing on global social work.

-Study abroad locations are not guaranteed to run every year, so it is important to check with Study Abroad & Global Engagement (SAGE).
+Study abroad locations are not guaranteed to run every year.
+Check the Study Abroad & Global Engagement (SAGE) website for the most updated program listings.

 International Social Work: A Costa Rican Perspective